SJLewer/MechaCar_Statistical_Analysis/README.md

   ![Lot PSI Summary](https://user-images.githubusercontent.com/90986041/147831966-10fc9ec8-92ea-4d39-8d1e-69fa25a742b7.png)

-## T-Tests on Suspension Coils
+### T-Tests on Suspension Coils
 NULL HYPOTHESIS:  There is no statistical difference between the sample mean and the population mean.

-* _Overall:_ The p-value (0.98) is above the common 0.05; there is not sufficient evidence to reject the null hypothesis.
+* _Overall:_ The p-value (0.98) is above the 0.05 level of significance.
+There is not enough evidence to reject the null hypothesis.

   ![T Test Overall](https://user-images.githubusercontent.com/90986041/147833457-c11caf2e-2e15-4af9-8806-6218755c2f98.png)